 Mr. Mueller was named by BTI Consulting Group as a 2014 BTI Client Service All-Star for delivering “outstanding legal skills enveloped in a rare combination of practical business knowledge, extraordinary attention to client needs and noteworthy responsiveness.”
 He is listed in the 2014 edition of The Best Lawyers in America® in the categories of corporate governance law, corporate compliance law, and securities regulation.
-Mr. Mueller is the Immediate Past Chair of the Subcommittee on Employee Benefits and Executive Compensation of the Committee on Federal Regulation of Securities, Section of Business Law, American Bar Association.
+Mr. Mueller is active in the American Bar Association’s Federal Regulation of Securities Committee, Section of Business Law, and served as chair of the Subcommittee on Employee Benefits and Executive Compensation.
 He is a frequent speaker and author on securities and corporate governance matters, including and developments in proxy disclosures and proxy contests, the SEC's disclosure requirements, corporate governance developments, Section 16 rules, and executive compensation issues.

 From 1989 to 1991, Mr. Mueller worked as legal counsel to Commissioner Edward H. Fleischman at the United States Securities & Exchange Commission (SEC).
 While at the SEC, Mr. Mueller worked on many of the matters before the Commission, including executive compensation rules, enforcement matters and regulatory initiatives.